jeremyshaw/JAWOS/README.md

 # JAWOS (Jeremy, Alex, & Will Operating System)
+CSU Sacramento CSC159/CpE159 Operating System Pragmatics

 ## What are Phases?
 Steps from which the OS is constructed, piece by piece.

 ### Phase 0
 Prep, individual.
-The one here is Jeremy's
+The one here is Jeremy's.

 ### Phase 1
 Setting up the structure of the OS that we will create.